Quick tips for researching recorded documents

 If you need to accurately measure these dimensions against your actual property, you may need to work with a surveyor.
 Find names of surveyors via online searching or in the Yellow Pages.

 Unlike automobile ownership, there is not one single document stating that someone has "title” to a piece of property.
 In actuality, you may need several documents to show this:

 - The document showing that you legally acquired the property from someone else at the time of the original purchase or acquisition, most frequently a warranty deed, quitclaim deed, or real estate contract.

 - Documents showing that any mortgages (usually called deeds of trust) have been satisfied (in other words, that no one has a financial claim to your property).
 These are usually recorded as a “full reconveyance” or "satisfaction of mortgage" (Note that it’s your lender’s responsibility to send you the reconveyance and to record it with the King County Recorder’s Office.)

 You can search for and download images of these documents (dated August 1, 1991 and later) using the Recorder's Office search engine, which is also an online index (with no images) to documents recorded between 1976 and July 31, 1991.
 To search for documents prior to 1976 or retrieve images of documents prior to August 1, 1991, please research them at the King County Archives.
 For a fee, various companies should be able to search for and provide you with the set of documents establishing that you “have title” to your property.
 In order to research and locate these title documents, you will need to know the approximate date the property was purchased and the approximate date that all mortgages were satisfied.

 To take someone “off title” or put someone "on title" you may need to file a new conveyance document or deed.
-The King County Recorder’s Office and Web site ( “How can a person change names on a property title?”), legal counsel, and title companies can provide additional information or advice.
+The King County Recorder’s Office FAQ, ( “How can I change a name on my property title?”), legal counsel, and title companies can provide additional information or advice.